dheerajdhami2001-cyber/name_the_states/README.md

 └── README.md           # Project description

 StateName Class Overview
 state_name.py contains the StateName class:

-all_names(): Returns a list of all states from the CSV file.
+* all_names(): Returns a list of all states from the CSV file.

-set_coordinate(state): Returns the (x, y) coordinates of a state.
+* set_coordinate(state): Returns the (x, y) coordinates of a state.

-move_to(coordinate, state): Moves the turtle to the state location and writes the state name.
+* move_to(coordinate, state): Moves the turtle to the state location and writes the state name.

 Credits

-This project idea and inspiration came from Angela Yu’s 100 Days of Code: The Complete Python Pro Bootcamp.
+This project idea and inspiration came from Angela Yu’s 100 Days of Code: The Complete Python Pro Bootcamp .
 Huge thanks to Angela Yu for creating an engaging, professional, and beginner-friendly Python course that inspired this project!

 License